neoforged/Documentation/docs/gui/screens.md

 Glyphs rendered for text are not sorted and will always render after all elements in the current node.
 :::

-Elements with no specified `scissorArea` will always be rendered first, followed by the top Y, the bottom Y, the left X, and finally the right X. If the `scissorArea` for two elements match, the the sort key of the `pipeline` (via `RenderPipeline#getSortKey`) will be used.
-The sort key is based on the order that the `RenderPipeline`s are built, which, in vanilla is the classloading of static constants within `RenderPipelines`.
+Elements with no specified `scissorArea` will always be rendered first, followed by the top Y, the bottom Y, the left X, and finally the right X. If the `scissorArea` for two elements match, the sort key of the `pipeline` (via `RenderPipeline#getSortKey`) will be used.
+The sort key is based on the order that the `RenderPipeline`s are built in, which in vanilla is the classloading of static constants within `RenderPipelines`.
 If the sort keys match, then the `textureSetup` is used.
 Elements with no specified `textureSetup` are ordered first, followed by the sort key (via `TextureSetup#getSortKey`) of texture elements.

 :::warning
 On a technical level, element ordering is not deterministic.